mousesaver/project-1/README.md

 ## Stretch Goals

-- Add a player number dropdown menu to select one player or two players
+- Have a choice to select one player or two players
 - Create a computer player when one-player mode is selected
-- Add a level dropdwon menu to expand the gameboard
+- Add a difficulty choice for the computer player
 - Add more categories

+## Post-project reflection

+- I have made the computer player smart on different levels.
+To make the game better, the layout can be better designed and proper sound can be added.

+## Source used
+The fonts are from https://www.cdnfonts.com/